 Aide-mémoire Jewelry – Aide-mémoire Jewelry is an all-inclusive, queer woman-owned small business in Seattle, founded by designer Aran Galligan.
 They focus on handmade, eco-friendly, and conflict-free everyday fine jewelry, wedding bands, and engagement rings.
 Their mission is to create future heirlooms in a socially and environmentally responsible way.

 MarninSaylor – MarninSaylor’s mission is to create uncommon objects to inspire joy and wonder, while emphasizing craftsmanship, ethical practices, and memorable experiences.
 Known for their Donut Cat, they sell handmade goods such as a variety of plush toys and whimsical apparel.
-Small Business Saturday is an exciting day to visit this handmade-toy haven, as November 30th is the grand opening of their flagship store in Pike Place Market.
+Small Business Saturday is an exciting day to visit this handmade-toy haven.
+November 30th is the grand opening of their flagship store in Pike Place Market.

 Central Purpose Therapy, PLLC – Central Purpose Therapy, PLLC is a private practice located in Seattle, offering psychotherapy to both adolescents and adults ages twelve and up for individual, group, and couples therapy rooted in existential-phenomenological, relational, humanistic foundations.